High five: Louisville Cardinals

 Another origin story, first reported in 1980, places it at a University of Louisville Cardinals basketball practice during the 1978–1979 season.
 Forward Wiley Brown went to give a low five to his teammate Derek Smith, but suddenly Smith looked Brown in the eye and said, "No. Up high."
 Brown thought, "Yeah, why are we staying down low?
 We jump so high," raised his hand and the high five was supposedly born.
 High fives can be seen in highlight reels of the 1978–1979 Louisville team.
 During a telecast of a 1980 game, announcer Al McGuire shouted: "Mr. Brown came to play!
 And they're giving him the high-five handshake.
 High five!"

+Magic Johnson

+Magic Johnson claims that he invented the high five.
+He provides no date or location, only that he and teammate Greg Kelser did it on occasion while playing for Michigan State.
+He did not give it a name, and asserts that Baker–Burke did not invent the high five.

 Hoax origin claimed by comedy writers

 In a 2007 press release, two comedy writers and founders of the "National High Five Day" claimed that a late 1970s and early '80s basketball player from Murray State University had invented the gesture.
 They also concocted an elaborate and involved story about this player as a young boy learning the gesture from his father.
 But in a 2013 ESPN article, the pair admitted that it had been a publicity stunt.
 Per the article, the two had "scoured college basketball rosters to plug in a name."